 This is a big mistake that I think is something I am surprised I don’t read more about.
 Italy is expensive, and it really isn’t easiest place to make money or build a career.
 With the economy being what it is, if you really want to make this the country your home, you need to really think realistically about your financial situation and if you can take care of yourself.

 Many people move here thinking they will instantly find a job, an apartment, a visa and soon find out how hard that really is.
 Rent is really expensive in big cities and local salaries range in the average of about 1000 euros per month.
 Factor in bills, food, transportation and travel and you can see what I mean about having a few jobs as being normal.
 Most Italians have family help well into their later life and the nonni economy is a prevailing truth that even I have struggled to accept.
 Some great tips for saving money

 - Instead of having dinner out, have lunch instead.
 Many restaurants have special lunch menu’s for workers that I often take advantage of when people are in town visiting while cooking a yummy dinner at home.

-- Utilities are expensive so take your grandmother’s advice and don’t leave a bunch of lights on at your house- also when it’s winter, gas can make your bills sky-high so wear a sweater in the house.
+- Utilities are expensive so take your grandmother’s advice and don’t leave a bunch of lights on at your house – also when it’s winter, gas can make your bills sky-high so wear a sweater in the house in the colder months.

 - Be a smart shopper, Italy has big sales twice a year, normally after Christmas and in July.
 This is a great time to stock up on shoes, things for the house, and anything else that you need.